dweinflash/dweinflash.github.io/_posts/2025-10-24-on-call-agent.md

 image: OnCallAgent_Architecture.png
 ---

-This project introduces an On-Call Support Agent built with Slack, Claude Sonnet, RAG and MCP to support engineers with application incident response and system design.
+This project introduces an On-Call Support Agent built with Slack, Claude Sonnet, RAG and MCP to assist engineers with application incident response and system design.
 The agent integrates Retrieval-Augmented Generation (RAG) for searching operational runbooks and Model Context Protocol (MCP) for live codebase analysis.
 By utilizing RAG to retrieve relevant documentation and MCP to explore GitHub repositories, the agent provides context-aware responses to accelerate user onboarding and incident resolution.

 ## Goals

-* Accelerate incident resolution by providing on-call engineers with instant access to documented resolution steps.
+* Accelerate incident resolution by providing on-call engineers with targetted resolution steps.

 * Enable self-service code exploration, allowing engineers to query system architecture and implementation details through GitHub repository analysis.